HuskyNinjaDevelopment/LookupBadge/README.md

 1. Download both zip files in the Release.
 2. Extract Resource.zip to a folder called lookup
 3. Extract Plugin.zip to the fivepd/plugins folder
-4. Edit server.cfg to ensure the lookup resource extracted eariler.
+4. Edit server.cfg to ensure the lookup resource extracted earlier.